elleneug/code_examples/README.md

 **!
 Note - there are only projects that are possible to be shared**

+Other shared version of codes can be found here: https://github.com/elleneug/code_competitions

 ### 0. Fundametals
 Basic useful functions and tasks